jesse318s/prompt-vault/frontend-crud/finish_crud_feature_poml.prompt.md

 priority: Number.
 Experimental.
 Priority used when truncating globally.
 Lower numbers are dropped first when content needs to be reduced to fit limits.

-Using the above POML reference, generate a POML prompt (not a prompt.md file) to finish the existing starter code for the following GitHub issue(s) (the final code will be {final_code_description}.
+Using the above POML reference, generate a POML prompt file (not a prompt.md file) to finish the existing starter code for the following GitHub issue(s) (the final code will be {final_code_description}.
 The corresponding backend routes and models are already available for reference in the {backend_project} directory, and the {starter_code_description} is located at {starter_code_path}):
  - {github_issue_crud_feature}